JeffreyBenjaminBrown/hode/docs/ui.md

 Press `C-k` to delete everything at or after the cursor.

 Most of the time,
-the main window will display a `results buffer`.
+the main window will display a `subgraph buffer`.
 There can be multiple buffers open at the same time, each corresponding to a (probably) different search.
-Whatever the main window is currently showing, you can switch to the current results buffer by pressing `M-S-r` (that is, probably, `Alt + Shift + r`).
+Whatever the main window is currently showing, you can switch to the current subgraph buffer by pressing `M-S-r` (that is, probably, `Alt + Shift + r`).

-Sometimes you wiill want to show all the results buffers at once.
+Sometimes you wiill want to show all the subgraph buffers at once.
 Switch to the `Select Graph Buffer` Buffer to do that.
 The `Select Graph Buffer` Buffer is described below.